-The Medical College of Wisconsin (MCW) Cancer Center and the University of Wisconsin Milwaukee (UWM) will partner to develop an undergraduate research program to train the next generation of high-performing, diverse cancer researchers.
-The program will be rooted in high-quality science training to benefit students, mentors, and the institutions.
+The Medical College of Wisconsin (MCW) Cancer Center and the University of Wisconsin Milwaukee (UWM) have partnered to develop an undergraduate research program to train the next generation of high-performing, diverse cancer researchers.
+The program is rooted in high-quality science training to benefit students, mentors, and the institutions.

-The program’s scope goes beyond typical summer research experiences to provide a continuous research experience throughout the student’s undergraduate education.
-The program will recruit talented undergraduate students into cancer research labs at MCW early during their undergraduate tenure such that long-lasting, productive scientific relationships will develop between MCW mentors and UWM mentees.
+The program hopes to recruit talented undergraduate students into cancer research labs at MCW early during their undergraduate tenure such that long-lasting, productive scientific relationships will develop between MCW mentors and UWM mentees.
 We envision the program fostering a lifetime commitment to science among its participants and a long-term productive collaborative relationship between MCW and UWM.

 Through the program, students will work one on one with a MCW mentor to develop technical skills and foundational research skills, including: